 Return to the main TTYtter page

-Using the TTYtter API, you can considerably customize how the
+Using the TTYtter API, you can almost totally customize how the

 client interacts with you and displays tweets and direct messages,